Bugdon History, Family Crest & Coats of Arms

 Bugdon is a name that came to England in the 11th century wave of migration that was set off by the Norman Conquest of 1066.
 The Bugdon family lived in Huntingdon.
 The Bugdon line was descended from the Norman French name Bogin, a local name in Calvados in Normandy.

 The surname Bugdon was first found in Huntingdon where they held a family seat from very early times, and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.
 William de Buggenden, was listed in the Pipe Rolls of Lincolnshire in 1195; and Claricia de Buggeden was listed in the Sussex Rolls in 1219.

-Important Dates for the Bugdon family
+Early History of the Bugdon family

 This web page shows only a small excerpt of our Bugdon research.
 Another 84 words (6 lines of text) are included under the topic Early Bugdon History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Bugdon has been recorded under many different variations, including Bugden, Bugdon, Budgen and others.

 Early Notables of the Bugdon family (pre 1700)